14 ROMANTIC HONEYMOON DESTINATIONS IN AUSTRALIA

 Tamborine National Park is about a 45-minute drive from the Gold Coast and a must-visit on any Australia East Coast road trip.
-There are many National Parks in Australia, all unique in their own way and also very suitable activities if you are travelling Australia on a budget since these Parks are often free or only charge a small access fee.
+There are many National Parks in Australia, all unique in their own way and also very suitable activities if you are travelling to Australia on a budget since these Parks are often free or only charge a small access fee.

 The only way to get to Tamborine National Park and see the different sections is by car.
 But driving is part of the fun of this beautiful area.
 Select your favourite playlist and embark on a romantic road trip.

 Tamborine Mountain is a 550-meters high plateau.
 Temperatures are a bit lower than at the coast, so be sure to bring along a jacket for this trip.
 Tamborine National Park consists of 14 sections, the most popular parts of the park are Palm Grove, Cedar Creek the Witches Falls, and MacDonald Park.

 What’s more romantic than going for a walk in a beautiful tropical forest.
 Listen to the birds singing their songs and admire the pretty Witches Falls at the end of this 3-kilometer hiking trail.
 Another highlight is the Tamborine Rainforest Skywalk.
 This easy and short 1.5 km walk through the treetops offers stunning views of the surrounding forest.

 Last but certainly not least is Cedar Creek, another must-visit in Tamborine National Park.
 Here you can see a cascading waterfall that empties into a natural swimming pool.
 Go for a swim or relax on the rocks while admiring the view of the waterfall and each other.
 As it gets quite busy during the weekend, it’s best to visit during weekdays.

 A very beautiful and romantic place to stay is the Cedar Creek Lodges in Mount Tambourine, in fact, this is a wedding location as well so you could even consider tying the knot here!
 Spend a night to two on the Gold Coast on the way home for some nightlife.